 Triangulations made of quadrilaterals in two dimensions or hexahedra in three dimensions are widely used for problems from fluid dynamics.
 The lowest order continuous finite element space on such triangulations is the space $\bbQ_1$ consisting of piecewise $d$-linear functions.
 Strictly speaking, one has to distinguish between two types of such spaces, namely mapped and unmapped $\bbQ_1$ finite elements.
 For the mapped version the local space is defined on a reference cell $\hat K$, e.g., $\hat K = [-1,1]^d$.
 Then, the finite element space on a physical mesh cell $K$ is given by the reference map from $\hat K$ to $K$.
 For the unmapped version the local functions are defined directly on the physical mesh cells.
 Both definitions coincide if the reference map is affine, i.e., if $K$ is a parallelepiped.
 If this is not the case, the image of a $d$-linear function defined on $\hat K$ will not be a $d$-linear function on $K$.

-Concerning $\bbQ_1$ finite elements, investigations of the DMP have been concentrated so far to meshes whose cells are Cartesian products of intervals, sometimes called blocks in the literature.
-For the Poisson equation in two dimensions, it had been observed already in \cite{CH84} that the DMP is violated if the aspect ratio, i.e., the ratio of the length of the longer edge and the shorter edge of the cell, becomes too large.
+Concerning $\bbQ_1$ finite elements, investigations of the DMP have been concentrated so far on meshes whose cells are Cartesian products of intervals, sometimes called blocks in the literature.
+For the Poisson equation in two dimensions, it had been observed already in \cite{CH84} that the DMP is violated if the aspect ratio, i.e., the ratio of the lengths of the longest edge and the shortest edge of the cell, becomes too large.
 Based on the tensor-product representation of the basis functions by one-dimensional basis functions, one can derive with a straightforward calculation a formula for the local entries $\fl_{ij}^{K}$ of the diffusion matrix, compare \cite[Sec.~4.6]{Vej11}.
-If the corresponding nodes $\bx_i$ and $\bx_j$ share a common edge $E_1$, which is parallel to one coordinate direction, then one finds in particular that
+If the corresponding nodes $\bx_i$ and $\bx_j$ share a common edge $E_1$, then one finds in particular that

-where $E_2, \ldots, E_d$ are edges that are parallel to the other coordinate directions.
+where $E_1, \ldots, E_d$ are mutually orthogonal edges of $K$.
 Thus, for $d=2$, one obtains a non-positive entry, which is condition \eqref{NN-1} for a matrix of non-negative type, if the aspect ratio is lower than or equal to $\sqrt2$.
-For $d=3$, a non-negative entry is obtained only for cubes, namely $\fl_{ij}^K=0$, see also \cite{KKK07}.
+For $d=3$, the mentioned entries are non-negative only for cubes, namely $\fl_{ij}^K=0$, see also \cite{KKK07}.
 Considering the relaxed requirement that the diffusion matrix should be monotone, then numerical studies in \cite{KV10} reveal that the aspect ratios might be larger, at least on sufficiently fine grids, about $2.16$ for $d=2$ and $1.05$ for $d=3$.
 An extension of the analysis to reaction-diffusion equations can be found in \cite[Sec.~4.6]{Vej11}.